Cyber Attack - Imminent Danger #7

 Possible cause - One or more of several nations that have a well trained force of computer hackers decides to try to knock out the infrastructure of the United States using cyber attacks on computerized infrastructure systems.

 U.S. Vulnerability - I started this Imminent danger series in 2006.
 At that time the cyber threat was not at the level where it was an imminent danger to the United States superpower status.
 However, since that time we have become much more dependent on the Internet while the cyber warfare abilities of enemy nations have also greatly increased.
-Therefore, it is time to add this threat as one of the several Imminent Dangers that threaten America existence as a superpower.
+Therefore, it is time to add this threat as one of the Imminent Dangers that threaten America's existence as a superpower.

 Most of our 18 major infrastructure systems are mostly civilian owned and interconnected through the Internet.
 These systems are woefully lacking in adequate computer security and redundancy.
-A determined enemy could bring down much of U.S. infrastructure through attacks that could not only crash the infrastructure systems but also cause massive damage to infrastructure equipment itself.
-Equipment like generators and computerized control systems that would take a long time to replace.
+A determined enemy could bring down much of U.S. infrastructure through attacks that could not only crash the infrastructure systems but also cause massive damage to infrastructure equipment itself - equipment like generators and computerized control systems that would take a long time to replace.
 Systems like our electrical grid might even take so long to bring back up, that civil collapse would occur in the United States.

 According to top people in the computer security field, any on-line system can be hacked.
 On-line systems can be taken over by an enemy and programed to do things that will destroy vital equipment.
 Even off-line systems are vulnerable to sleeper agents with access to the computer drives.
 The Stuxnet worm that crippled centrifuges in Iran and delayed the Iranian nuclear program by at least a year is a prime example.
 When a system is breached with a sophisticated worm like Stuxnet, about the only thing that is going to work in a reasonable amount of time is replacing the infected equipment.
-What happened in Iran is only the beginning of what can be accomplished by a sophisticated determined hostile enemy using cyber warfare.
+What happened in Iran is only a taste of what can be accomplished by a sophisticated determined hostile enemy using cyber warfare.

 Effects - A well planned cyber attack could have nearly the same effects on our infrastructure systems as an EMP attack.
 Certain people in high defense department positions have said this is the imminent national security danger that keeps them up nights.
 That is because they know that our civilian systems are very vulnerable.
 They also do not know the extent of the expertise of our enemies, although they know it is quite formidable.
-They do know, that several nations have an army of people training in cyber warfare, and that they are trying to exploit our systems vulnerabilities, so that they can take us down whenever such an order is given.
+They do know, that several nations have an army of people training in cyber warfare, and that they are trying to exploit our systems vulnerabilities so that they can take us down whenever such an order is given.
 Further, those in charge of our national security do not know the extent of the reaction of the American people if Americans suddenly lost one or more modern infrastructures for an extended period.
 It is not unreasonable to expect panic and widespread breakdown in law and order.

 The likelihood of a disabling cyber attack by 2025 A.D.